-Available for Observe with the plan.
-To upgrade to contact our Sales team.
+Available on the Observe plan.
+To upgrade contact our Sales team.

-Trends give you the power to create and compare custom metrics in Hotjar that you can visualize in charts and track over time.
+Trends give you the power to create and compare custom metrics in Hotjar that you can visualize in charts, track over time, and add to your Dashboard.
 Metrics you've created can be used to spot trends and help you to stay on top of conversions and product usage.

 In this article, we cover:

 - How can I create and compare metrics?